Is Cambodia a Democracy or a one party state?

 The Capital of the ancient Khmer Empire in South East Asia is a reminder of an advanced civilisation from a bygone era.
 It has captured the imagination of so many since it was discovered.
 As it did mine since 1991, when I first heard Jon Anderson sing ‘Angkor Wat’.

-The book is full of links to detailed information and videos, tracing the history of Cambodia from 1970 to the present day.
+The second edition of this short story is packed with 8 links to detailed information and videos, tracing the history of Cambodia from 1970 to the present day.
+It will keep you occuoied for 1 to 2 hours.

 2 Comments